AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 }
 ```

-The chief thing to note about the above example is that, apart from the use of the `mutation` keyword instead of `query`,
+The chief thing to note that about the above example is that, apart from the use of the `mutation` keyword instead of `query`,
 the syntax is identical to a query!
 Just like queries, the mutation includes:

 * An arbitrary operation name (`doAddToCart`)